ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 1. Open Git Bash and familiarize yourself with how to navigate the bash terminal [(How do I do that?)](https://ut-ras.github.io/RobotathonESP32/technical#what-is-a-bash-terminal)

 ### __Create GitHub account__
-GitHub is like a Google Drive for your Git repositories.
+GitHub is a cloud service for saving your Git repositories online.
 Go to the [GitHub website](https://github.com/) and create an account if you do not have one already.

 ### __Fork RobotathonESP32 Repository__
 Forking a repository creates a copy that you control on your GitHub account.
 Teams will use our RobotathonESP32 repo as the template.